blockchain-certificates/minimal-mistakes/_schema_docs/1.2/blockchain-receipt-1.2.md

 The schema defines the following properties:

+## `@type` (JsonLdType, required)

+A type or an array of types that the receipt object represents.
+The first or only item should be 'BlockchainReceipt', and any others should each be an IRI (usually a URL) corresponding to a definition of the type itself.
+In almost all cases, there will be only one type: 'BlockchainReceipt'

+This property must be one of the following types:

+* `string`
+* `array`

 ## `type` (string, required)

 type of hash.
 Currently the only supported hash type is SHA256, with chainpoint type ChainpointSHA256v2.